 Presenter Session allows your audience to use short responses like ABC, 123, and True/False.
 The audience must first text your username to the number shown on the poll to join your presenter session.
 After they’ve joined your session, they can simply text in their responses (e.g. True, A, or Yes) to all the remaining polls in your session, for up to 24 hours.

 After your participants have joined your session, they can respond to an open-ended question by simply texting.
 There is no need to enter a long code with each response.

 In most cases that involve a live presentation, Presenter Session is the way to go.
 It is available to all users on all plans, including the free plan.

 The alternate method is Keywords mode.
 Keywords mode allows audience members to enter a unique auto-generated code for each response.
 This 6-7 digit code will be displayed on the poll.
 Keywords are special, because they do not require the poll to be active for your participants to submit a response.

 You can also choose to use a reserved keyword, like HOUSE, instead of a code, if this feature is included in your plan.
 Note: While Keywords mode is available on all plans, reserved keywords are only allowed for premium paid plans.
 Please see our Plans and Pricing Page to see which plans include reserved keywords.

 Keywords mode is better for polling that may not be conducted live.
-Each response option has a unique code that can be texted or tweeted, without having to follow along with the presenter.
+Each response option has a unique code that can be texted, without having to follow along with the presenter.

-Presenter Session and Keywords modes only apply if your audience will be responding via text or Twitter; web response options will be unaffected.
+Presenter Session and Keywords modes only apply if your audience will be responding via text; web response options will be unaffected.